Flux159/cassie-odm/README.md

 Cassie
 =====
-Cassie is a model layer and CQL generator that uses the [node-cassandra-cql](https://github.com/jorgebay/node-cassandra-cql) project and attempts to mimic mongoose's API to allow for easy switching between MongoDB and Cassandra.
+Cassie is a model layer and CQL generator that uses the [node-cassandra-cql](https://github.com/jorgebay/node-cassandra-cql) project and attempts to mimic most of mongoose's API to allow for easy switching between MongoDB and Cassandra.
+Note that Cassie-ODM is not currently a full 1:1 mapping to mongoose's API (and probably will never be due to certain architectural differences between Cassandra and MongoDB's query languages).

 Getting Started
 ----------